MatthewYong/recipes-connected/README.md

 2. In the terminal window of your IDE type in: **pip3 install -r requirements.txt**

-#### Step 2: Creating collections in MongoDB
+#### Step 2: Creating Collections in MongoDB
 1. Login to your MongoDB account
-2. Create a database and create a database name
+2. Create a **cluster**
+3. Create a **database**
-3. Create four collections in the database named:
+4. Create four **collections** in the database named:
     - **categories**
     - **preptime**
     - **recipes**
     - **users**
-4. Add string names for [categories](https://github.com/MatthewYong/recipes-connected/raw/master/static/images/readme-images/image-categories.png) and [preptime](https://github.com/MatthewYong/recipes-connected/raw/master/static/images/readme-images/image-preptime.png)
+5. Add string values for [categories](https://github.com/MatthewYong/recipes-connected/raw/master/static/images/readme-images/image-categories.png) and [preptime](https://github.com/MatthewYong/recipes-connected/raw/master/static/images/readme-images/image-preptime.png) (please click on the collection name for its string values)

-#### Step 3: Setting up the enviroment variables
+#### Step 3: Setting Up the Enviroment Variables
 1. Create a file called **.gitignore** in the root directory of your project
 2. Add the following text in your .gitignore file: **env.py**
 3. Create a file called **env.py**.
 This will contain all your environment variables
 4. Create your own personal secret key and password.
-In **env.py** add the following text as seen in the screenshot below and replace **YOURPASSWORD**, **YOUR-DATABASE-NAME** and **YOURSECRETKEY**
+In **env.py** add the following text as seen in the screenshot below and replace **YOURPASSWORD**, **YOUR-CLUSTER-NAME**, **YOUR-DATABASE-NAME** and **YOURSECRETKEY**

 ![alt text][environment-variables]

 [environment-variables]: https://raw.githubusercontent.com/MatthewYong/recipes-connected/master/static/images/readme-images/image-environment-variables.png

-#### Step 4: Run the app
+#### Step 4: Run the App
 1. Open your terminal window in your IDE
 2. Type in **python3 app.py** to run the app

 ### Heroku Deployment
 To host this project on Heroku the following steps needs to be taken:

+#### Step 1: Setting up Heroku
+1. Create a Heroku account and create a new app
+2.

+#### Step 2: Preparing Local Workspace for Heroku
+1. In the terminal window of your local IDE type **pip3 freeze --local > requirements.txt** to create a requirements.txt file.
+This file is needed so that Heroku knows which files needs to be installed
+2. In the terminal window of your local IDE type **python app.py > Procfile** to create a Procfile.
+This file is needed so that Heroku knows which file is needed as its entry point to get the app up and running

+#### Step 3: Pushing files to Heroku
+1. In the terminal window of your local IDE type **heroku login** or **heroku login -i** and fill in your heroku credentials and password
+2. Commit all your files and type in the same terminal window **git push heroku master**.
+Now all your files are commited to Heroku

+#### Step 4: Setting the Configuration Variables in Heroku
+1. Go back to your Heroku account and go to **settings**
+2. Click on **Reveal Config Vars** to reveal the keys and the values
+3. Set the keys and values as follow:
+    (**KEY: VALUE**)
+    - IP: 0.0.0.0
+    - PORT: 5000
+    - MONGO_DBNAME: YOUR-DATABASE-NAME
+    - MONGO_URI: mongodb+srv://root:**YOURPASSWORD**@**YOUR-CLUSTER-NAME**.2qobt.mongodb.net/**YOUR-DATABASE-NAME**?retryWrites=true&w=majority
+    - SECRET_KEY: YOURSECRETKEY

+#### Step 5: Open App in Heroku
+1. Click on **Open app** in right corner of your Heroku account, the appliciation will open in a new window
+2. The live link is available from the address bar

 ## Credits